dmingolla/cognit-optimizer/README.md

 - Reads all device assignments from the database
 - Uses `app_req_id` to fetch fresh requirements from OpenNebula
 - Optimizes assignments considering all devices simultaneously
+- Scales clusters in parallel via cluster scaling endpoints
-- Updates `cluster_id` in the database when better assignments are found
+- Updates `cluster_id` in the database incrementally as clusters finish scaling

 ## Dependencies